csirtgadgets/massive-octo-spice/README.md

 ===
 Operating System
 ====
 Currently only debian is functional, others to follow.
-1. setup the OS
 ```
 $ sudo ./prep/operatingsystem.sh
 ```